aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/calculate-formulas/direct-calculation-of-custom-function-without-writing-it-in-a-worksheet/_index.md

 This topic explains how you can directly calculate your custom functions without first writing them in a worksheet.
 Please use the [**Worksheet.calculateFormula(formula, opts)**](https://reference.aspose.com/cells/nodejs-cpp/worksheet/#calculateFormula-string-CalculationOptions-) method for this purpose.

 Please see the following sample code that illustrates the usage of this method.
-We have used a custom function named MyCompany.CustomFunction() and we calculate its value as "Aspose.Cells." by ourselves and then this value is automatically concatenated with the value of cell A1 which is "Welcome to " by the calculation engine and the final calculated value returns as "Welcome to Aspose.Cells."".
-As you can see in a code that we have not written our custom function anywhere in a worksheet and it is calculated directly by our own custom logic.
+We have used a custom function named `MyCompany.CustomFunction()` and we calculate its value as `"Aspose.Cells."` ourselves; then this value is automatically concatenated with the value of cell A1, which is `"Welcome to "`, by the calculation engine, and the final calculated value returns as `"Welcome to Aspose.Cells."`.
+As you can see, we have not written our custom function anywhere in a worksheet, and it is calculated directly by our own custom logic.

 ### **Programming Sample**